ececli/Ultrasonic-Two-Way-Ranging/README.md

 	* After the matched filter, we use `scipy.signal.find_peaks` to detect the peak.
 After experiments, we found that adding the minimal width of the peak can greatly help to detect the right peak.

+## Code Instruction

+There are several Python scripts in this branch.

+[twoWayRangingLib_v2.py](/twoWayRangingLib_v2.py): This script contains the functions used in the program.
+[myMQTT_Class.py](/myMQTT_Class.py): This scripy contains the code for two Raspberry Pi's communication via Wi-Fi.
+[UR_pyConfig.conf](/UR_pyConfig.conf): This file contains the parameters of the system, such as the duration of the signal, the number of ranging trials, etc.

 ## Contributing

 Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.